dotnet/android/Documentation/guides/BuildProcess.md

 used to specify the ABI that the library targets.
 Thus, if you add `lib/armeabi-v7a/libfoo.so` to the build, then the ABI will be "sniffed" as `armeabi-v7a`.

+### AndroidResourceAnalysisConfig

+The Build action `AndroidResourceAnalysisConfig` marks a file as a severity level configuration file for Xamarin Android Designer layout diagnostics tool.
+This is currently only used in the layout editor and not for build messages.

+See the [Android Resource Analysis documentation](https://aka.ms/androidresourceanalysis) for more details.

 #### Item Attribute Name